moonbeam-foundation/moonbeam/tools/README.md

 ### Launch Script

+Run `yarn run build-moonbeam-launch` to install the correct dependency
+    - Installs PureStake moonbeam-launch branch

-And then run `yarn run moonbeam-launch` to start a network with `config_moonbeam.json`
+Run `yarn run moonbeam-launch` to start a network with `config_moonbeam.json`
+    - Installs PureStake moonbeam-launch branch
+    - Starts a local network with `config_moonbeam.json`

-If you want to run a simple test sending transactions to different addresses, run `yarn run moonbeam-test`
+Run `yarn run moonbeam-test`, if you want to run a simple test sending transactions to different addresses:
+    - Installs PureStake moonbeam-launch branch
+    - Starts a local network with `config_moonbeam.json`
+    - Runs a simple test sending transactions and tetsing propagation

 ### Launch Custom Scripts